adinium72/ECM1400-Coursework/README.md

 # ECM1400 Personalised COVID-19 Data Dashboard Coursework

-The following application is the personalised COVID-19 data dashboard for the ECM1400 Programming module's continuous assessment coursework.
+This application is a personalised (automated) COVID-19 data dashboard for the "ECM1400 - Programming" module's continuous assessment coursework.
 The coursework is 100% of the module's grade and adheres to the specification and mark scheme guidelines detailed in the links below:

 + INSERT GITHUB LINK